eta-dev/eta/README.md

 Simply put, Eta is super: super lightweight, super fast, super powerful, and super simple.
 Like with EJS, you don't have to worry about learning an entire new templating syntax.
 Just write JavaScript inside your templates.

+### Where did Eta's name come from?

+"Eta" means tiny in Esperanto.
+Plus, it can be used as an acronym for all sorts of cool phrases: "ECMAScript Template Awesomeness", "Embedded Templating Alternative", etc...

 ### 🌟 Features

 - 🔧 Great error reporting